 Dismissing popups became a habit because of their intrusive nature.
 And honestly, I can’t blame anyone.
 I dismiss them all the time.

-But before we tell you why this happens and how to make the most out of your popups, we’ll need a little bit of context.
+But before I tell you why this happens and how to make the most out of your popups, we need a little bit of context.

 If you think about some of the popups you’ve encountered recently, you’ll find out that modal and dimmed ones were the most annoying.
-Unfortunately, they aren’t necessarily losing popularity among website owners and designers.
+Unfortunately, they aren’t necessarily losing popularity among website designers.

 When researching the examples for this article, queries like “block popups”, “popup blocker chrome” or “allow popups” were some of the most popular ones.
 They illustrate the problem perfectly.